 The shark carcasses found had striking similarities.
 Their throats were ripped out with almost “surgical precision”.
 Scientists described a classic shark killing “modus operandi” – two orcas “grab a pectoral fin each, flip the shark over, tug to split open the throat and chest cavity, and suck out the liver”.

 Killer whales locate sharks using echolocation (reflected sound).
 Applying “force to the shark’s pectoral fins ruptures the pectoral girdle and allows easy access to their liver”.
-Orcas love to feast on delicious high-fat livers that can “weigh up to 600 pounds and account for a third of a shark’s total body mass”.
+Orcas love to feast on delicious high-fat livers that can “weigh up to 600 pounds and account for buoyancy and a third of a shark’s total body mass”.

 Coastal Ecosystem Disruption

 Historically, seals are the primary prey for great white sharks.
 Studies show the presence of orca scares them away from the seal colonies where they feed.
 Broadnose sevengills and great whites “play a key role as apex predators in the ecosystems they inhabit”.
-A “reduction in their numbers due to predation from killer whales, combined with prolonged absence from traditional gathering sites”, affects an entire coastal ecosystem.
+A “reduction in their numbers due to predation from killer whales, combined with prolonged absence from traditional gathering sites”, can affect an entire coastal ecosystem.

 Scientists say “ongoing research is needed to better understand the drivers behind killer whale presence along South Africa’s coast”.
 The impact on “long‐term behavior and movement patterns of apex shark species” is unknown.